ayzek-sempai/ayzek-sempai/README.md

 - 👋 Hi, I’m @ayzek-sempai
 - 👀 I’m interested in CyberSec
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently sumtle art of not giving F
 - 📫 How to reach me azik2004.25@gmail.com

 <!---